FAAM-146/faam-data/faam_data/docs/main/data_levels.rst

 An in-depth evaluation of data quality has been undertaken by an expert.
 This may include quantitative analysis of instrument state and behaviour over multiple flights.
 Manual QC flags are applied where data are found to be of degraded quality.
-At this level Standard quality control is implied.
+Standard quality control must already have been applied for data at this level.